 The tape needs a good solid surface to bond to and ideally a few minutes at least to dry and secure.

-Dycem is a well respected and useful material that has become a staple recomended by OT’s everywhere.
+Dycem is a well respected and useful material that has become a staple recommended by OT’s everywhere.
 It’s ideal for increasing the grip between two objects such as on a tray.
 With the grip tape they’ve taken this and tried to apply it to object to hand.
 The tape is designed to add padding and increase gripability of handles and the result is successful.
-Dycem’s typical achilles heel – it’s dust collection remains an issue but in the right situation it’s invaluable.
-It has earned a place in my adaption kit.
-Recomended.
+Dycem’s typical achilles heel – it’s dust collection remains an issue but in the right situation it’s useful.